-As already mentioned regarding the relation between the diameter of a root and the soil, in the soil horizons I and II this originates in the fact that a fine root is large in diameter for little branching in the moist soil, whereas it is small for big branching in the dry soil.
+As already mentioned regarding the relation between the diameter of a root and the soil, this originates in the fact that a fine root is large in diameter for little branching in the moist soil, whereas it is small for big branching in the dry soil.
 The hypertrophy of cortical cells of a white root is observed in the moist soil.